eBay UK vs Depop vs Vinted: Which Platform Makes You More Money in 2026?

 • eBay vs Amazon: Which is Better for UK Sellers in 2026?

 A practical comparison for UK sellers — fees, fulfilment, buyer intent, sourcing strategies, and when to pick which marketplace.
 Includes examples and calculators to test your margins.
-Quick summary — which platform suits you?
-Marketplace overview (UK context) Amazon UK is structured, conversion-focused, and optimised for repeat purchases.
-It favours sellers who can provide consistent…
+Affiliate Disclosure: This post contains affiliate links.
+If you click through these links and make a purchase or sign up for a service, we may earn a small…